-As its name suggests, sprouted spelt is spelt that has sprouted.
+As its name suggests, sprouted spelt is spelt that has been sprouted.
 Okay… so what does that even mean?

-Spelt is a special type of grain that has just begun to germinate, or sprout.
+The grain is soaked in warm water for 8 hours opening the hard hull so the body can easily digest and absorb all the healthy nutrients.
+Sprouted spelt is a special type of grain that has just begun to germinate, or sprout.
 Healthcare and nutrition professionals continue to discover the health benefits of using sprouted grains to make flour.

 The benefits of sprouted grain